Sunday, August 25, 2024

 It's tiny!
 Its JTAG/SWD interface uses 2x5 pin 50 mil pin headers--1.27mm --extremely small--conforming to the "Coresight 10" JTAG pin specification.

-The unit comes with a 10 pin to 10 pin IDC ribbon which won't work with the PICO, which has SWD pins that are 100mils apart.
+The unit comes with a 10 pin to 10 pin IDC ribbon which won't work with the PICO; the PICO has SWD pins that are 100mils apart.

-I had a JTAG 50 mil to dupont breakout I got with my Atmel Ice programmer; this breakout was unused, so I used that; you will need something similar, try the link here.
+I had a JTAG 50 mil to dupont breakout I got with my Atmel Ice programmer; this breakout was unused, so I employed that; you will need something similar, try the link here.

 OK, time to wire it up.
 I had to dig around on the Internet re: how to connect the EDU mini to a Pico Dev board and eventually figured it out: